 For line anglers and spear fishermen in Northern California, Lingcod is one of the primary fish targets.
 They are also known as Ophiodon elangatus (scientific name).
 These species of fish are one of the biggest fish in Northern California with great eating qualities.
 Sometimes the most difficult endeavor in spearfishing the Ling Cod is locating their reproductive ground.
 In this article, we are going to discuss the most ideal places in the Golden State to spearfish.

 Big Sur is another location along the Northern California coastline that has fish with a suitable size for spearfishing.
 This part of the state is known for the presence of thick kelp that rapidly grows through the summer.
 On the upside, the summer has calmer ocean conditions that allow better visibility for divers a few feet from the surface.
 This part of the coast is pure beauty.
 If you are willing to do a little hiking there are many places that have been hardly touched.
+Use a great deal of caution when diving and spearfishing in the Big Sur area the water can be extremely rough.
+Big Sur is not for the novice spearo.
+Always be safe and find a safe calm spot.
+Never rush a dive.
+Go and find a different spot.

 Glass Beach, Located in Fort Bragg, gets its name from the glass-like sand on its shores.
 This is because it once served as the town’s glass bottling pot and dump site.
 Diving in the fishing grounds is very easy as it is merely a few steps from the shore.
 The grounds are popular with spearfishers and abalone hunters.
 Moreover, there is also a great destination for divers and exploration.